Breast Pain

 -

 Breast biopsy.
-Suspicious breast lumps, areas of thickening or unusual areas seen during imaging exams may require a biopsy before your doctor can make a diagnosis.
+Suspicious breast lumps, thickening, or unusual areas seen during imaging exams may require a biopsy.

 Treatment